 Chuseok is one of Korea’s three major holidays, along with Seollal (New Year’s Day) and Dano (the 5th day of the 5th month of the lunar year) and is also referred to as Hangawi (한가위).
-Han means “big” and gawi means “the ides of August/Autumn” (August 15th according to the lunar calendar is when the full harvest moon appears).
-Hangawi/Chuseok was the day on which Koreans, an agrarian people throughout most of history, gave thanks to their ancestors for the year’s harvest, and shared their abundance with family and friends.
+Han means “big” and gawi means “the ides of August or autumn” (August 15th according to the lunar calendar is when the full harvest moon appears).

-On Chuseok morning, family members gather at their homes to hold memorial services (called Charye, 차례) in honor of their ancestors.
+On morning of the day of Chuseok, family members gather at their homes to hold memorial services (called Charye, 차례) in honor of their ancestors.
 Formal Charye services are held twice a year: during Seollal (Lunar New Year’s Day) and Chuseok.
-The difference between the two services is that during Seollal the major representative food is Tteokguk, a rice cake soup, while during Chuseok the major representative foods are freshly harvested rice, alcohol and songpyeon (rice cakes).
+The difference between the two services is that during Seollal the major representative food is tteokguk, a rice cake soup, while during Chuseok the major representative foods are freshly harvested rice, alcohol and songpyeon (rice cakes).
 After the service, family members sit down together at the table to enjoy delicious food.

 Beolcho (clearing the weeds around the grave) and Seongmyo (visiting ancestral graves)